The Fight – Still – for Women’s Rights

 Whenever I am called to debate or support issues of reproductive freedom, I am reminded of how Justice Blackmun expressed so profoundly “the deep and seemingly absolute convictions that the subject inspires.”
 There are few more polarizing topics than this, but the contentiousness of the debate does not weaken my steadfast belief that it is a woman’s right – and her sole right – to make her own reproductive choices, without interference from lawmakers or government.

-In the past three years, the Tea Party has redoubled efforts to not only erode, but to effectively eliminate, that right.
+In the past three years, some Republicans have redoubled efforts to not only erode, but to effectively eliminate, that right.
 At the federal level, I have opposed Republican budget proposals that defund family planning and community health centers, and I stood up against the Abortion Full Disclosure Act, which is nothing but an elaborate attempt to persuade private insurers to stop covering legal abortions.
+I will also continue to oppose state legislatures across the country that are attempting – at times very successfully – to destroy women’s reproductive freedoms.

 While I strongly support the fundamental right of a woman to make her own reproductive choices, I respect those who hold other views.
 Many of my friends and colleagues hold “deep and seemingly absolute convictions” that are at odds with mine on this complex issue.
 To them, I offer my partnership in supporting efforts to reduce the number of unplanned and unwanted pregnancies; to ensure that potential parents are educated and informed about their choices; and to ensure that every child grows up in a stable, loving family.